 Save the memories.
 Did you or your kids document the move by taking lots of photos of old friends, houses, and excursions at your former duty location?
 Have they taken just as many photos of the travel route and new house and community?
 Don’t let it all fade away.
 While memories are still clear about what-happened-where in your old home, be sure to capture everyone’s images and thoughts in an online scrapbook or a more tangible one made of paper, stickers and other crafty materials from a nearby hobby store.
 It’s an activity that can help keep little hands busy while you’re getting settled in your new home… and it will also give them something to share with friends old and new if anyone asks them, “What was your house like?” or similar other questions with answers that may be hard to describe.

 Relax.
 Just relax.
 You’ve just packed up your life in one place and then unpacked it in another.
-That’s quite a feat— one you’ve probably done before and will do again… a few more times soon enough.
+That’s quite a feat— one you’ve probably done before and will do again.
 So just take some time for yourself, your kids, your family.
 Spend quiet, happy time together.
 Think of ways to decorate… but don’t decorate yet.
 Think about all the things you want to see and do in your new town… but don’t do them yet.
 Think about getting school supplies and clothes and the excitement of moving on to the next grade level at school… but don’t go out to buy your supplies or clothes yet.
 There is plenty of time for all of that… including after the school year actually begins.
-The idea of relaxing with each other is exactly that: Sharing time with each other in a restful mode.
+The idea of relaxing with each other is exactly that: sharing time with each other in a restful mode.
 That alone can make the hours of summer longer.
 You are able to sit back and breathe in every moment without feeling the “hurry” of having to move on to the next thing on your to-do list.

 One last thing… make sure your kids have access to their old friends (i.e., peer-level support system) either through social media, apps that let them communicate from afar, or email… but don’t pressure them to stay in touch or get out there and make new friends.
 It will all come in due time.
 Summer is for fun.
 You can keep the smiles on your kids’ faces by just letting them be kids.